If you are about to embark on your Navy sailor career, you might wonder what happens after Navy boot camp graduation.

 While most new sailors leave the recruit training command and go straight to A school, some have additional training before A school.

-Your MOS, or Military Occupational Specialty, determines which school you attend.
+Your rate, or Navy occupation, determines which school you attend.

 At the beginning of your A school, you will not be able to leave the base.
 However, you will have base liberty.